thomasmdickinson/lab-soc-about/policy/privacy.md

 Before using this service, please consider the access you are giving me, and consider whether you trust me enough to be comfortable giving me that access.

-## Your Privacy on labyrinth.social

-The boilerplate Privacy Policy for Hometown is listed in the following section, but before that, here are some specific policies and reminders related to this instance in particular.

 ## Where Your Data Goes